What is Problem Solving:

 Interviews are generally scheduled for gauging people with best skills and choosing best candidates.
 So to assess candidates well, behavior type of questions need to be asked.
-In this type of questions, both critical thinking and problem-solving questions will be included.
+In this type of question, both critical thinking and problem-solving questions will be included.

 Some of the similar types of questions are:

 - Explain a situation where you had to face a difficult problem, and what did you deal with it?

 - Have you taken any steps to avoid general problems in the workplace?